All questions are welcome. Please contact us to discuss any thoughts or curiosities.

 Each learner’s learning plan will require resources and services for its realization (e.g., instrument rentals, curriculum materials, membership fees, software, etc.).
-SelfDesign provides access to a range of existing equipment and services, as well as a budget to support learning plans whenever possible.
+SelfDesign provides access to a range of existing equipment and services, as well as a budget to support learning plans for learners in K-9 whenever possible.
 Access to these resources is coordinated through the BC-certified educator dedicated to the learner/family.

-For children in K-9, educators participate in ongoing dialogue with parents and learners to match learning with BC Ministry of Education requirements.
-Each week families provide learning reflections to their educator outlining what their child/ren were engaged in during that week.
-This engagement can include passion, delight, concentration, wonder, frustration and excitement – all of which are indications of a child’s involvement, and an authentic reflection of their learning.
+For children in grades K-9, educators participate in ongoing dialogue with parents and learners to match learning with BC Ministry of Education requirements.
+Each week families provide an “Observing for Learning communication” to their educator outlining their child’s learning pursuits during that week, including both the activities and the learner’s engagement or emotional response – concentration, wonder, delight, frustration and excitement – all of which indicate a child’s involvement and are an authentic reflection of their learning.

-For youth in 10-12, educators use a combination of discussion, assignments, and reflections to assess the learning and provide evaluative marks to the Ministry.
+For youth in grades 10, 11 and 12, educators use a combination of discussion, assignments, and observations to assess the learning and provide evaluative marks to the Ministry.

-Learners need to be legal residents of BC, and at least one parent must be a Canadian citizen or a landed immigrant.
+Families need to be ordinarily living in BC with learners having Canadian status (citizenship or permanent residency, or under parent visa), and at least one parent must be a Canadian citizen, landed immigrant or on a work visa.
 That said, we have many learners and families for whom travel or athletic and artistic pursuits take them away from home for extended periods of time.
-Extended travel of up to two years is not an issue so long as you have a good internet connection and can maintain your program agreements while you are away.
+Extended travel of up to two years is not an issue so long as you retain residency, have a good internet connection, and can maintain your program agreements while you are away.

-International learners who are resident in BC on a student visa can enrol in SelfDesign.
+International learners who are residents in BC on a student visa can enrol in SelfDesign for a fee.

 Each year, children learning at the levels of grade 4 or 7 are required by the BC Ministry of Education to participate in the Foundation Skill Assessment (FSA) tests.
 No test results are linked to any individual learner’s school record.
-Rather, the testing is done to provide a demographic snapshot of students’ skills year over year.
-Those in 10-12 learning will need to participate in provincial testing, like all registered students at this level, to complete certain core classes if they are completing their BC (Dogwood) High School Diploma.
-While we understand the reservations some people have around testing, these tests can be a valuable exercise for developing skills in preparation for other life events.
+Rather, the testing is done to provide the Ministry with demographic information on the progression of learners’ foundational skills.
+Those in 10-12 learning are required to participate in provincial numeracy (Grade 10) and literacy (Grade 12) assessments if they are wishing to complete their BC (Dogwood) diploma.